 2. Le Rabelais, Dalat

-Inside the ornate Dalat Palace Luxury Hotel & Golf Club, this is French at its finest.
+Inside the ornate Dalat Palace Luxury Hotel & Golf Club, this is French food at its finest.
 The menu is said to capture “nouveau French cuisine with a touch of Vietnamese delicacies,” meaning award-winning continental creations paired with the refined, fresh flavours of Vietnam!
 Matching the food are the garden views, while the interior is adorned with chandeliers, a fireplace and piano, where live music is played every evening.
 It all makes for a wonderful Old World romantic setting in a building commissioned by the French Governor of the time in 1922.

 3. La Badiane, Hanoi